-He is a natural born hunter!
+He is a natural-born hunter!

-Like many other sighthound breeds, these guys were once basically a wolf that was domesticated thousands of years ago.
-Which in addition to making them one of the oldest dog breeds out there, it also makes them rather easy to understand.
+Saluki Dog Breed does not fool around.
+This is a ruthless hunting dog that is, of course, if you are the “target” of their attention or isn’t’ considered one of his pack.
+Like many other sighthound breeds, you see, these guys were once basically a wolf that was domesticated thousands of years ago.
+In addition to making them one of the oldest dog breeds out there, it also makes them relatively easy to understand.

 And by that…

-We mean that if you’re a part of his “pack” (humans and other pets included) you’re going to have a dog that is going to be extremely loving and loyal to you, but if you’re not a part of the “pack” you will be viewed with skepticism.
+We mean that if you’re a part of his “pack” (humans and other pets included), you’re going to have a dog that is going to be extremely loving and loyal to you, but if you’re not a part of the “pack” you will be viewed with skepticism.

 Now does this make him dangerous?

 No, not at all.
 The Saluki is just as loyal to his human family as any dog, except that he does make a show of it.
 He likes to remain by himself and is generally aloof.
+He’s not the sort of dog that always craves attention.
+He loves you but is a bit of a loner.
+He expects you to respect his space and let him be.
+It’s that whole “Lone Wolf” kind of thing.

 Saluki and the Wolf